Kartaverse/Reactor-Anywhere/README.md

 With the new releases shipped at IBC 2026, BMD Resolve Studio v21.1 could be considered an AI-powered DCC environment that works with media formats.
 That AI tech "lens" helps to redefine what it means to be an artist (or even potentially a faceless YouTube video maker).

-This Resolve Studio v21.1 integrated MCP approach operates with a live remote internet socket that receives and sends messages via a native Resolve [MCP](https://en.wikipedia.org/wiki/List_of_Tron_(franchise)_characters#Master_Control_Program)... oops that was Tron MCP...
+This Resolve Studio v21.1 integrated MCP approach operates with a live remote internet socket that receives and sends messages via a native Resolve [MCP](https://en.wikipedia.org/wiki/List_of_Tron_(franchise)_characters#Master_Control_Program)... oops, that was Tron MCP...
 I meant an Anthropic [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) interface.
-You also get a bonus of 20+ GB of AI models to download on the side, too..
+You also get a bonus of 20+ GB of AI models to download on the side, too.

 BMD spent big 💰💰💰 on new ML-driven R&D in Resolve Studio v21.x so users have 150+ pages of novel AI-driven effects, and more.
 The rapid arrival of a combination of AI video editing/effects, AI-generated audio effects and narration, AI-transcribed closed captions, and AI-controllable compositing / mograph nodal workflows.